 6911 Lemmon Avenue | Dallas, TX 75209

-The Meadows Museum is committed to the advancement of knowledge and understanding of art through the collection and interpretation of works of the greatest aesthetic and historical importance, as exemplified by the founding collection of Spanish art.
+The Meadows Museum is on the SMU Campus.
+It’s focus is the advancement of knowledge and understanding of art through the collection and interpretation of works of the greatest aesthetic and historical importance, as exemplified by the founding collection of Spanish art.

 5900 Bishop Boulevard | Dallas, TX 75205